 CO-4-KIDS – Visit the official website of the Colorado Child Abuse and Neglect Public Awareness Campaign, which was launched by the Colorado Department of Human Services in conjunction with community partners in Colorado.
 Access the site for victim resources, information about child abuse, and how you can help the organization.

 Child Abuse Laws in Colorado – Visit the official website of the Colorado Revised Statues to learn more about their child abuse laws.
 Access their legislation to find out the legal definition of child abuse, how habitual child abusers are defined and limitations to the statute of limitations.

 Child Abuse Lawyer in Colorado Springs, CO

-Call Law Offices of Clifton Black, P.C. now to learn more.
+Call Law Offices of Clifton Black, PC now to learn more.
 You can set up an appointment by contacting (719) 328-1616.
-Our attorneys represent people throughout El Paso County including Teller County, Elbert County, Douglas County, Lincoln County, and Crowley County.
+Our attorneys represent people throughout El Paso County and including Pueblo County, Fremont County, Teller County, Douglas County, Elbert County, Lincoln County, Denver County and Arapahoe County.